Are you sick of my contract warnings about serialized fiction apps yet?

 As with any payment calculated on net profit, this stands to make actual author income considerably smaller than the percentage split suggests.
 Additionally, without knowing what costs and “operating expenses” actually are, authors have no idea how substantial the deductions might be.
 Combined with a payment threshold of $100, it’s a good bet that many Popink authors receive extremely infrequent royalty checks.

-– Clause 9 levies a series of financial penalties against the author for breach (yet another common feature of reading app contracts).
+– Clause 9 levies a series of financial penalties against the author for breach (yet another common feature of serialized fiction app contracts).

-– As with several other reading app contracts I’ve seen, there’s “morals” language requiring the author to uphold Popink’s reputation in various ways (Clause 4.2).
+– As with several other serialized fiction app contracts I’ve seen, there’s “morals” language requiring the author to uphold Popink’s reputation in various ways (Clause 4.2).

 The problem with such language is that it’s very broad, and is applied at Popink’s discretion–which offers wide scope for abuse.

 As bad as the terms are for writers, they are likely to be not much better for the editors (aka sales associates) who are responsible for recruiting writers and shepherding them through the contracting and creation process.